 In Victoria, four-legged friends are welcomed at the Inn at Laurel Point.
 Doggie bed, bowls and special pet snacks created by the inn chef are part of the charm when staying there.

-The Victoria city resort caters to those who want to relax in an urban setting without having to make a long drive to do it.
+This Victoria hotel caters to those who want to relax in an urban setting without having to make a long drive to do it.

 Nice surprises: Inn-room spa and a glass-encased indoor pool.
 The hotel also offers an electric car charging station and bike rentals.